yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

 </div>
 </div>

-Now it is clear that Irene is doing well.
+Now it is clear the company is doing well.
 In some months, expenses exceed income, but thanks to the accumulated cash reserve, there is no gap.

 ## Summary